 We believe that the awareness and integrity of our brand and reputation are important to achieving widespread acceptance and use of our work marketplace and attracting and retaining customers.
 Successful and efficient promotion and positioning of our brand and business depend on, among other things, the effectiveness of our marketing efforts and brand messaging and our ability to provide a reliable, trustworthy, and useful work marketplace and offerings at competitive prices.
-In order to reach the brand awareness and acceptance levels of some of our competitors, we need to continuously invest in marketing programs that may not be successful, particularly during early phases of expansion into new segments, such as international customers and customers who are reluctant to utilize remote or contract workers.
-Further, our brand promotion activities may not be successful or cost-effective.
-We have from time to time launched significant new brand campaigns, including as recently as the third quarter of 2022.
-We also frequently reassess our marketing spend and in May 2023 implemented measures to reduce our marketing spend.
-On the other hand, negative publicity and news coverage, fraud, or other illegal activity conducted by bad actors on our work marketplace, or decisions we make relating to geopolitical or social matters, may undermine our brand promotion efforts or harm our reputation.
+To reach the brand awareness and acceptance levels of some of our competitors, we need to continuously invest in marketing programs that may not be successful or cost effective, particularly during early phases of expansion into new segments, such as international customers and customers who are reluctant to utilize remote or contract workers.
+Any negative publicity and news coverage, fraud, or other illegal activity conducted by bad actors on our work marketplace, or decisions we make relating to geopolitical or social matters, may undermine our brand promotion efforts or harm our reputation.